Burglary Lawyer

 New York law defines burglary as the act of entering or remaining in a building with the intention of committing a crime.
 Being charged with burglary is a serious felony charge, and a conviction carries severe penalties and time in jail.

-If you have been charged with burglary, you will need a skilled burglary lawyer in your corner.
-Jason Bassett Criminal Attorney is an experienced criminal defense lawyer with over 20 years of criminal law experience.
-During that time, he has aggressively protected the rights of his clients who have been accused, arrested, and charged with serious crimes.
-For a free consultation with Long Island’s top-rated burglary lawyer, call now: (631) 259-6060.
+If you have been charged with burglary, it’s crucial to have a skilled Long Island burglary lawyer by your side.
+Jason Bassett Criminal Attorney is an experienced Long Island criminal defense lawyer with more than 20 years of experience in criminal law.
+He has dedicated his career to vigorously defending the rights of clients accused, arrested, or charged with serious offenses.
+To schedule a free consultation with Long Island’s top-rated burglary lawyer, contact us today at (631) 259-6060.

 Mr. Jason Bassett treated my son’s case with respect, he showed empathy and was very patient with the many concerns I had during my son’s court dates.
 Very professional and if I have to use him again there would be no question that I would.
 I would most definitely recommend him.